natemcintosh/rs_battery_condition/README.md

 ---
 ## About
 Monitor your Mac's battery cycle count, condition, and maximum capacity.
 Put the results in a SQLite database.
 This tool is meant to be run as a cronjob to track your battery's stats over time.
+NB: as far as I can tell, maximum capacity is only listed in macOS 11+ (Big Sur).
+If using an earlier version of macOS, you'll have to manually remove the code that searches for maximum capacity and saves it in the database.

 Couldn't this just be a pretty basic shell script?
 Definitely.
 But I want to get more familiar with Rust.